cs-fullstack-2019-spring/python-classobject-cw-tdude0175/README.md

 Start with a main function and make each problem a function.
 Call those functions from your main function.

 ### Problem 1:
 Create a class Dog.
 Make sure it has the attributes name, breed, color, gender.
-There are no methods in this class.
-The main function below should work with the class you create.
+Create a function that will print all attributes of the class.
+Create an object of Dog in your problem1 function and print all of it's attributes.

 ### Problem 2:
 ##### We will keep having this problem until EVERYONE gets it right without help
-Create a function that has a loop that quits with ‘q’.
-If the user doesn't enter 'q', ask them to input another string.
+Create a function that has a loop that quits with the equal sign.
+If the user doesn't enter the equal sign, ask them to input another string.

 ### Problem 3:

-Create a class Product that represents a product sold online.
-A product has a price, quantity and name.

-The class should have:

-A constructor public Product(String nameAtStart, double priceAtStart, int amountAtStart) A method public void printProduct() that prints a product in the following form: Banana, price 1.1, amount 13

-### Problem 4:
 In your main file create three Person objects.
 Change the weight and height of each one.
-Afterwards print the BMI (body mass index) of each Person.
+Afterwards, print the BMI (body mass index) of each Person.
 If you don’t know how to calculate BMI, look at the code I provided for you.

-Exercise 30b
+<strong>Hint</strong>: BMI is (weight / (height * height)) x 703.
+Weight is in pounds and height is in inches.

-Use your existing file from above.
-Put the three Person objects in an array.
+<strong>Extra</strong>:Put the three person objects in an array and use a loop to print out their BMIs.

-Exercise 30c
-Use your existing file from above.
-PrintPerson the second Person object

-### Problem 5:
+### Problem 4:
-In the main function create two integer variables.
-Once created, send the two variables to a new function called product to multiply the numbers and return the result.
-Also in the main area send the two variables to a new function called quotient to divide the two numbers and return the result.

-Both returns should be an alert that says product ANSWER or quotient ANSWER.
+Create a class Product that represents a product sold online.
+A product has a name, price, and quantity.

+The class should have changeProduct:

+a) If changeProduct has one parameter, it can change the name of the product.

+b) If changeProduct has two parameters it can change the name and price of the product.

+c) If changeProduct has three parameters it can change the name, price, and quantity of the product.

+Create an object of Product in your problem4 function and print all of it's attributes.

 ### Challenge
 Use a standard JavaScript template.
 In your main function create the array below: